 In my second year, my elective classes are on Chronic Fatigue and musculoskeletal pain management.

 My first-year electives were on knowledge mobilization, management and leadership and the autonomous practice of clinicians.
 (Although we all know the truth, Mr Finchley, my cat, is the real management leader in this whole affair.)

 In the past, I have spent time at St Andrew's University with Gil Hedley.
 He ran summer schools for those wanting to study human anatomy through dissection.
 I have had the privilege of being in the labs with him twice in Scotland, as well as New Jersey USA.
 In the same manner, I have been taught by Julian Baker at Imperial College London.
 In total, I clocked up around 700 hours in the lab.
 These adventures lead me to be invited into the Institute of Anatomical Sciences, and I am one of the very few bodyworkers that have enjoyed the privilege of their membership.

 My level 6 degree in Advanced Clinical Massage was achieved through the Jing School of Massage.
-Rachel Fairweather, the Yoda of anatomy and massage, was my inspiration through the five years I was under their tutelage.
+Rachel Fairweather, the Yoda of anatomy and massage, was my supervising lecturer through the five years I was under their tutelage.
 When you are at Cornerstone Therapies, you will experience their core teachings of heat, fascia release, massage, trigger point work, stretching and teaching.
 You will learn about your body here; you are not passive in your journey to improved health.

 I am looking forward to meeting you soon and hearing all about you!
 I am delighted to be able to help you on your way to a more comfortable future in your body.